readthedocs/readthedocs.org/docs/guides/private-python-packages.rst

 -----------------------------------------

 Pip by default will install your packages from `PyPI <https://pypi.org/>`__.
-If you use a repository manager like *pypiserver*, or *Nexus Repository*, you need to set the :option:`pip:--index-url` option.
+If you are using a repository manager like *pypiserver*, or *Nexus Repository*, you need to set the :option:`pip:--index-url` option.
 You have two ways of set that option: